-In this post I’m going to give you a scrumptious breakfast recipe using Quinoa.
+In this post I’m going to give you a scrumptious quinoa breakfast recipe.

-With a huge bowl of cooked quinoa leftover, I decided to look up more quinoa recipes.
+With a hug bowl of cooked quinoa leftover, I decided to search for more quinoa recipes.

 Please note that I calculated the points based on the fact that I prefer larger servings.